STS-80

 It was the longest Shuttle mission ever flown at 17 days, 15 hours, and 53 minutes.

 Although two spacewalks were planned for the mission, they were both canceled after problems with the airlock hatch prevented astronauts Tom Jones and Tammy Jernigan from exiting the orbiter.

 Crew

-Crew seating arrangements
+Crew seat assignments

-During landing, Musgrave remained on the flight deck in order to film the spacecraft's reentry through the overhead windows.
+Musgrave was supposed to sit in Seat 5 during landing, however, he actually stood on the flight deck behind Cockrell in Seat 1 throughout re-entry and landing to film the spacecraft's reentry through the overhead windows.